cambragol/Fallout-Sonora-English/readme.txt

 This folder contains everything needed to convert a base 1.14 vanilla install of the Russian Fallot:Sonora, minus the Dayglow DLC, into an English version.

-It contains translated dialogue files, English interface graphics, English end and death scene text and narration, English pre-made character descriptions, as well as an English version of the credits.mve.
-It also contains original fonts for use with English.
+It contains translated dialogue files, English interface graphics, English end and death scene text and narration, English pre-made character descriptions, as well as original fonts for use with English.
+The credits.mve movie is not included here as it is too large for github.

 ------------------------------------------------------
 data_dayglow